 1. Acid Reflux

 What it is: Acid flowing backward from the stomach up into the throat.
-It affects 20 percent of adults at least once a week.

 Fix it: If you feel the burn only a few times a year, treat it with antacids like Tums.
 If you get it a couple of times a week, you could have gastroesophageal reflux disease (GERD).
 A doctor can determine whether a medication to reduce acid production will help you.

 What it feels like: A dull discomfort around your belly button that moves to your lower right abdomen.
-It becomes extremely painful as time passes—and walking makes the pain worse.
+It becomes extremely painful as time passes — and walking makes the pain worse.

 3. Irritable Bowel Syndrome (IBS)